amstan/qoi-fpga/README.md

 The `rgba` pixel data with a `clk`.

+If image is in 3 channel mode, an alpha of `0xff` must still be provided as encoder is always in 4 channel mode.
+Though if the alpha does not change from `0xff` as it's encoding, it will produce only 3 channel QOI_OPs.

 #### Output

 The encoder will usually output a whole QOI `chunk` (1-5 bytes), though delayed